Please enter your current email address to receive instructions on resetting your password.

-Retired Nationwide and Sprint Cup series racer Rick Mast is from Rockbridge County.
+Retired Xfinity and Sprint Cup series racer Rick Mast is from Rockbridge County.
 Mast grasped the first Brickyard 400 pole at Indianapolis Motor Speedway, and while he never secured a Cup win, Mast clenched four poles and 36 top ten finishes over 15 years.
-His Nationwide career produced nine wins, 95 top tens and five poles.
+His Xfinity career produced nine wins, 95 top tens and five poles.

 Chesapeake native Ricky Rudd is the retired driver of the #88 Snickers car of Robert Yates Racing.
 Rudd is known as the "Ironman" of NASCAR, as he holds the record for most consecutive starts in NASCAR racing.
 He was named the 2006 "Virginian of the Year" and is a 2007 Virginia Hall of Fame inductee.

 Danny O'Quinn, Jr.

 Last seen driving the #90 D'Hondt Humphrey Motorsports car in the 2011 Xfinity Series, Coeburn son Danny O'Quinn, Jr. was the 2006 Xfinity Series Rookie of the Year and inked five top ten finishes.

 Richmond native Jason White drives intermittently in the Xfinity Series.
 He has competed in the series since 2001 and claims nine top fives and 21 top ten finishes.
 He has also won a pole.